Okm165/zkp_systems_workshops/2_fast_polynomial_arithmetic/README.md

-Of course.
-Here is the complete, refined chapter formatted in GitHub-flavored Markdown with clear, student-focused rephrasing and appropriate math syntax.

----

-# Chapter 4: The Fast Fourier Transform for Polynomial Multiplication
+# Chapter 2: The Fast Fourier Transform for Polynomial Multiplication

 ### Abstract